This topic describes how to edit a pod, what fields can be edited, and how to modify those fields.

 Click a hyper-linked value in the Name column for an address pool.

-In the Add Chained Address Pool dialog box, enter the pool address and optionally, the gateway address for the new pool.
+In the Add Chained Address Pool dialog box, enter the pool address, the pool mask, and optionally, the gateway address for the new pool.

 In the DNS Info column, click the